a8m/angular-filter/README.md

 ###toArray
 Convert objects into stable arrays. <br/>
 **Usage:** ```object | toArray: addKey[optional]```<br/>
-if addKey set to true,the filter also attaches a new property $key to the value containing the original key that was used in the object we are iterating over to reference the property
+if addKey set to true, the filter also attaches a new property $key to the value containing the original key that was used in the object we are iterating over to reference the property
 ```html
 <th ng-repeat="elm in object | toArray | orderBy: 'property'">
   {{ elm.name }}